GU-CLASP/GU-CLASP.github.io/content/pages/people/jenny-tu/index.md

 ---
 name: "Jenny Tu"
 role: 5
-title: "past administrator"
+title: "Administrator"
 ---
-Jenny Tu is a past administrator at CLASP
+Jenny Tu is a past administrator at CLASP.